esync-network/docs/docs/ecredits_ecosystem/tokens.md

 # Coins/Tokens

-The eCredits ecosystem consists of two main tokens/coins on the eCredits Blockchain: The native cryptocurrency, eCredits (**ECS**), which is used to pay gas fees and for transactions.
+The eCredits ecosystem consists of two main tokens/coins on the eSync Network: The native cryptocurrency, eCredits (**ECS**), which is used to pay gas fees and for transactions.
 The reward token eActivity (**ACT**), which can be earned as reward for being active in the Ecosystem.